Optical transition parameters of the silicon T centre: Electric field parameters

 The model predicts four distinct groups when $\vec{E} \approx [001]$.
 We observe an extra group which we attribute to the misalignment of the electric field.
 The model predicts seven distinct linear Stark shifts when the electric field is precisely along [110].
 Two defect orientations (z1, z3) and their inversion partners have zero linear Stark shift, as this corresponds to the case of an electric field normal to the defect plane.
 Several of the groups are unresolved within the inhomogeneous linewidth of this ensemble.

 All data was fitted to \cref{eqn:linear_efield,eqn:quad_efield} to obtain the linear and quadratic electric field parameters.
+The fit explores plausible orientation assignments for each resolvable line on each data set, with further details provided in Appendix \ref{app:Fitting and angular misalignment}.
 The energy of each orientation under the applied field is shown as a dashed or dot-dashed line in \cref{fig:Efield_fits}.
 The dipole moment components estimated from fitting are listed in \cref{tab:params}, as are the nonzero elements of the polarizability tensor.
-The fit includes an angular misalignment free parameter, see SI Sec. \RomanNumeral{2}.E), and captures the transition from linear to quadratic regimes within the precision of the PLE data.
-The fitted parameters represent a set of possible electric dipole configurations.
-Without orientation-specific Stark identification (e.g. a simultaneous measurement of $g_\mathrm{H}$ and $\Delta E$), we cannot assign the dipole moment to a unique orientation.
-In particular, this measurement cannot distinguish orientations z1 and z3, therefore the dipole rotated $180^\circ$ about $y$ is also valid.
-Furthermore, the inverted dipole is also valid in either case since orientations equivalent under $\vec{E}\rightarrow -\vec{E}$ are indistinct in this measurement with alternating electric field.
+The fit includes angular misalignment as a free parameter, as detailed in Appendix \ref{app:Fitting and angular misalignment}, to account for deviations between the applied electric field and the sample's crystallographic axes.
+We introduced two degrees of freedom to capture this misalignment, using spherical polar coordinates with $\theta$ the polar angle from the crystal $z$ axis and $\phi$ the azimuthal angle.
+The largest fitted misalignment found is for the $\hat{E}\sim[001]$ result, which was $\Delta \theta=(-13 \pm 1.0)^\circ$ and $\Delta \phi=(0.0\pm 4)^\circ$.
+This magnitude of misalignment is reasonable given the manual mounting process of the sample relative to the plates.
+Accounting for this angular misalignment, the fit captures the transition from linear to quadratic regimes within the precision of the PLE data.
+To determine the dipole moment to a unique orientation we performed density functional theory calculations on two molecular analogues of the T center (see Appendix \ref{app:First-principles calculation of Stark shift}).
+This simple model helps us assigning the correct sign for the linear electric field coupling parameters while avoiding a full description of the exciton.
+Taking into account the effect of the exciton would require further calculations and is beyond the scope of this work.
+To confirm this assignment of dipole moment experimentally, orientation-specific Stark data (e.g. a simultaneous measurement of $g_\mathrm{H}$ and $\Delta E$) would be required.